How to Remove Food and Drinks Stains From Your Clothes?

 Stains from Dairy Products

 Wash off stains caused due to dairy products with cold water initially.
 Treat the stains with an enzyme-based stain remover and then launder the clothes.
-Make sure that you choose cold water to treat dairy stains on both clothes and dishes as using hot water will make the stain gummy.
+Make sure that you choose cold water to treat dairy or milk stains on both clothes and dishes as using hot water will make the stain gummy.
 It will then become more stubborn to treat as well.

 Tea and Coffee Stains